salama/object-machine/register/instructions.md

 ### RegisterMain

 This instruction sets up the machine and starts execution at the method given.
-This is seperate from the FunctionCall to allow for different implementations of both the set and the initial control transfer.
+This is separate from the FunctionCall to allow for different implementations of both the set and the initial control transfer.

 A Main may have to do address translation for the objects loaded if the exe is loaded to a different address.